By: Sara Patterson

 Foreign Exchange Regulation and the ASIC

-The ASIS or the Australian Securities and Investments Commission is the body responsible for regulating the Australian corporate, markets, and financial arenas.
-As the ASIS site explains, the organization's main concern is to ensure full transparency and fairness in Australia's financial markets.
+The ASIC or the Australian Securities and Investments Commission is the body responsible for regulating the Australian corporate, markets, and financial arenas.
+As the ASIC site explains, the organization's main concern is to ensure full transparency and fairness in Australia's financial markets.

-The ASIS is a foreign exchange regulation agency that is an independent commonwealth government body.
-It receives it authority and administers the Australian Securities and Investments Commission Act (ASIS act).
+The ASIC is a foreign exchange regulation agency that is an independent commonwealth government body.
+It receives it authority and administers the Australian Securities and Investments Commission Act (ASIC act).
 It also carries out and implements most of its work under the corporations act.

-The Australian Securities and Investments Commission Act requires ASIS to do the following:
+The Australian Securities and Investments Commission Act requires ASIC to do the following:

 • Maintain, enhance, and facilitate the high quality performance of the Australian financial system and its entities.